electro-framework/electro/Readme.md

-# Selenia Framework
+# electro framework

-> Selenia is a web framework for the rapid development of web applications and websites using the PHP language.
+> *Electro* is a modern PHP web framework for developing web applications and websites.

 **This repository provides a standard installation of the framework.
-Use it as a starting point for developing a project based on Selenia.**
+Use it as a starting point for developing a project based on Electro.**

 ## Installation

 #### Runtime requirements

-- PHP >= 5.4 < 7.0
+- PHP >= 5.6
 - Composer
 - PHP Extensions:
   - PDO